 - The Karamell version of Grafschafter Goldsaft makes a good substitute for golden syrup.
 The ordinary one is much less sweet, but can also be used if you don’t mind that.

 And finally, some basic baking ingredients vocabulary (German to British English).
 No order other than the one I thought of them in.
+(Updated 2020 as this post continues to be very popular.)

 Sugar = Zucker